CVurbic/weddingGallery/README.md

 - Fullscreen photo view with navigation
 - Responsive design for various screen sizes
 - Sorting photos by upload date
-- Support for multiple file types (images and videos)

 ## Technologies Used